tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxNL.md

 To create a bootable eMMC with boot stream only (file name see above)

-Boot from SD-Card and write bootstream at offset 32 kiB (0x8000) to eMMC
+Boot from SD card and write bootstream at offset 32 kiB (0x8000) to eMMC

 Example for Linux: